-If you’re looking to bring on a new 3PL to help with capacity, or just looking for a better large partial and full truckload shipping option, you’ll want to consider these 4 unique things.
+If you’re looking to bring on a new 3PL to help with capacity, or just looking for a better LTL and full truckload shipping option, you’ll want to consider these 4 unique things.

 1. Google Reputation

 When you search for your current 3PL or prospective 3PL’s company name on Google, what comes up?
 Do you see many 5-star Google reviews and happy employees on Glassdoor, or does it look a little different?

 It’s important to keep in mind that positive reviews from customers, carriers, and employees are a great indicator that the 3PL is doing a good job.